-Accounting Agricultural Sciences Business Studies Consumer Studies Dramatic Arts Economics Engineering Graphics and Design Geography History Information Technology Languages (one in English and two other recognised language subjects) Life Sciences Mathematics Mathematical Literacy Music Physical Sciences Religion Studies Visual Arts

-In accordance with the above-mentioned Gazette, candidates who completed their schooling prior to 2008 may be eligible for admission provided that the minimum admission requirements as defined in A Qualification Structure for Universities in South Africa - NATED Report 116 (99102) are met.
+Accounting Agricultural Sciences Business Studies Consumer Studies Dramatic Arts Economics Engineering Graphics and Design Geography History Information Technology Languages (one in English and two other recognised language subjects) Life Sciences Mathematics Mathematical Literacy Music Physical Sciences Religion Studies Visual Arts admission requirements as defined in A Qualification Structure for Universities in South Africa - NATED Report 116 (99102) are met.
 Applicants who fall into the pre-2008 category are advised to contact the Cranefield administration for further guidance in this regard.
 It should be noted that candidates who fall into this category would most often also have gained relevant post-school knowledge and experience, which may be considered as part of RPL (please see 3.2.3.3.2 below).